As an EngSci student, you’ll have access to many networking and mentorship events and programs. Take advantage of these!

 Design Teams and Clubs

-Joining extracurriculars is an excellent way to meet upper-year peers who are knowledgeable in specific fields.
+Joining extracurriculars is an excellent way to meet upper-year peers.
 They offer you an environment in which you can showcase your capabilities, which can help you climb to leadership roles and have your talents recognized.
 Design team competitions bring together companies and students from around the world and make for one-of-a-kind networking events where students can get recruited.

-Some design teams and clubs that offer students specific networking and mentorship opportunities are highlighted below.
+Some design teams and clubs that offer students specific networking and mentorship opportunities are highlighted in our Extracurricular section.

 Mentorship Programs